-In 1845, the Great Irish Famine resulted in the deaths of over a million people.
-Ottoman Sultan Caliph Abdulmajid declared his intention to send 10,000 sterling to Irish farmers but the Queen of England requested that the Sultan send only 1,000 sterling, because she had sent only 2,000 sterling herself.
-The Sultan sent the 1,000 sterling but also secretly sent 3 ships full of food.
-The English courts was said to have prevented the Islamic state’s ships from entering the harbors of Cork City and Belfast, but they finally succeeded to dock secretly at the small port of Drogheda and deliver the food.
+The Great Irish Famine which began in 1845 resulted in the deaths of over 1 million people.
+The news reached Ottoman Sultan Caliph Abdulmajid so he declared his intention to send £10,000 (worth £800,000 today) to help the Irish people but the Queen of England requested that the Sultan send only £1,000 because she had sent only £2,000 herself.
+The Sultan sent the £1,000 but also secretly sent 3 ships full of food.
+The English courts tried to prevent the ships but Ottoman sailors succeeded in docking secretly at the small port of Drogheda and delivered the food.

 The 6,000 mile route from Istanbul to the port of Drogheda, Ireland

 Painting: Ottoman ships at the the port of Drogheda, Ireland

 The Irish sent the following letter in gratitude to the Caliph of the Ottoman Islamic state: